 Frequently Asked Questions

-1. Is it possible to skip the appellate complaint stage at the UFNS and go directly to court?
+May the appellate complaint stage at the UFNS be skipped to proceed directly to court?

-2. What is the deadline for filing objections to a field tax audit act?
+What is the deadline for filing objections to a field tax audit report?

-3. Does filing a petition with an arbitrazh court suspend tax collection?
+Does filing a petition with the arbitrazh court suspend tax collection?

-No. The audit act is an information carrier recording the inspector's position.
-What is challenged in an arbitrazh court is the final decision on holding liable, issued under the rules of Article 101 of the Russian Tax Code.
+No. The audit report records the inspector's position and is not itself a non-normative legal act.
+What is challenged in the arbitrazh court is the final decision on holding the taxpayer liable, issued under Article 101 of the Tax Code.

 Conclusion